-Billy Graham has preached the Good News of Jesus Christ to more people face-to-face than any other person in history-an estimated 215 million.
-He has proclaimed God's love across the globe, with evangelistic outreach events in 185 countries and territories on six continents.
-The last of Graham's large-scale meetings-called Crusades-was held in New York City in 2005 and drew more than 240,000 people.
+Billy Graham preached the Good News of Jesus Christ to more people face to face than any other person in history-an estimated 215 million.
+He proclaimed God's love across the globe, with evangelistic outreach events in 185 countries and territories on six continents.